 Wondering Why Your Application Didn't Work Out?

 Ding analysis is never an easy task.
 One for the reason that it's easy to criticise any application but it's hard to pin point the actual reason about why things didn't work out.
-Before reaching out to various MBA admissions consultants for the criticism it is important that the applicant himself does a root cause analysis.
+Before reaching outwards for the criticism it is important that the applicant himself does a root cause analysis.
 Did you apply to the right program?
 Is it ISB PGP, ISB YLP, ISB PGPpro, ISB MFAB, ISB APMBA or the Executive MBA at IIM ?

-Another big question is the score.
-There is no doubt that business schools do value the GMAT score slightly more than the GRE score or vice versa because of the evaluation both the scores represent.
-It is not wrong to assume that inspite of both the scores being acceptable to the school the applicant pool representing one the scores would add more value to the school community.
+Another important question is the score.
+It is not yet clear that business schools do value the GMAT score slightly more than the GRE score or vice versa.
+Some do assume that inspite of both the scores being acceptable to the school the applicant pool representing one the scores could add more value to the school community.
 This also depends on the profile of the applicant in terms of work experience, the kind of roles you have been working at, the goals and the whole sync factor of the application.
 There are special ways that you can position your application successfully with a low GPA.

 The next important question is the round of application and the stage of rejection.
 The application round in which you apply circumvents the number of seats available in the pool and heightens the competition level.
 If you have been rejected without an interview it means that you go back to the previous few paragraphs and take a look at the basics.

-However, if you have been rejected after an interview it means that the YOU visible on paper and the YOU the met in person did not match.
+However, if you have been rejected after an interview it means that the you visible on paper and the you the met in person did not match.
 Let's work together on your reapplication strategy.
 We believe in your success and the journey starts here.